AkerBP/deos-cognite-functions-template/README.md

 *A client secret is required to deploy the function to CDF.
 This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.
 This requirement is not yet specified in the documentation from Cognite.
 The request of improving the documentation of Cognite Functions has been sent to the CDF team to hopefully resolve any confusions regarding deployment.*

 ### 1. Generate Cognite Function folder structure
-The first step is to deploy a Cognite Function is to create a folder structure to "host" it.
+The first step to deploy a Cognite Function is to create a folder structure to "host" it.
 A new Cognite Function `myname` is instantiated by running the function `generate_cf(cf_name, add_packages)` from the script `generate_cf.py`, where `cf_name` is the name of our Cognite Function, i.e., `cf_name=*myname*`, and `add_packages` specifies additional packages required to perform transformations defined in `transformation.py`.

-In addition to generating necessary scripts for deployment, `generate_cf.py` also sets up a dedicated virtual environment for this function, including autogeneration of `requirements.txt`.  **NB: Internal consistency of `requirements.txt` is not guaranteed through this approach, so you may need to manually check for consistency in case of errors calling the Cognite Function.**
+In addition to generating necessary scripts for deployment, `generate_cf.py` also sets up a dedicated Poetry environment for this function, including autogeneration of `requirements.txt`.  **NB: Internal consistency of `requirements.txt` is not guaranteed through this approach, so you may need to manually check for consistency in case of errors calling the Cognite Function.**
 ### 2. Create file
 Next, we create a Cognite File to link with our Cognite Function.
 The file must point to a zip file `zip_handle.zip` in the subfolder `cf_*myname*` designated for the Cognite Function with name `myname`.
 The zip file contains the main entry `handler.py` with a function named `handle` inside it, and other necessary files to run `handler.py` (here: `requirements.txt`, `handler_utils.py` and `transformation.py`)
 ```